4/25/2025

 Analyst, Water Tower Research

 Thank you very much.
 I'm interested in the cadence of the revenue through the year.
 Is it going to be mostly back and loaded?
 Obviously, it's growing.
-Just want to get an idea of how you think it might ramp through the year and then also how that might play into 2026.
+I just want to get an idea of how you think it might ramp through the year and then also how that might play into 2026.
 I'm not asking for guidance, but just kind of a view.

 speaker

-Jing Neelis
+Jing Nilas

 Chief Financial Officer